-Because the type of review required and amount of time it will take can vary depending on the nature of the project, DEHCR strongly encourages applicants for CDBG funding to begin the environmental review process in the early stages of project planning.
+Because the type of review required and amount of time it will take can vary depending on the nature of the project, DEHCR strongly recommends CDBG applicants begin the environmental review process in the early stages of project planning.
 Doing this in advance will provide adequate time to address environmental factors that may impact project scheduling and obtaining any services that may be needed for the project to move forward.